Topic: Business Planning

 We see photographers just setting up their business every day.
 We want you to know that you are not alone.
 We have a wide range of resources and information to help you educate and equip yourself to establish your business on the right legal and business footing.
 We know sometimes legal and business topics can seem daunting, but don’t look away.
-Take your time and work through the articles here and in part one.
+Take your time and work through the articles here and in Part 1.
 Your time is important and we consider you educating and equipping yourself as you are getting started an investment that will pay dividends as you grow as a business owner and a photographer!

 Here are the last 7 articles in this series for photographers just setting up their business: